Philip II of France: Later years

-When Pope Innocent III called for a crusade against the "Albigensians," or Cathars, in Languedoc in 1208, Philip did nothing to support it, though he did not stop his nobles from joining in.
+When Pope Innocent III called for a crusade against the "Albigensians", or Cathars, in Languedoc in 1208, Philip did nothing to support it, though he did not stop his nobles from joining in.
 The war against the Cathars did not end until 1244, when their last strongholds were finally captured.
 The fruits of the victory, the submission of the south of France to the crown, were to be reaped by Philip's son Louis VIII and grandson Louis IX.
 From 1216 to 1222, Philip also arbitrated in the War of the Succession of Champagne and finally helped the military efforts of Duke Odo III of Burgundy and Holy Roman Emperor Frederick II to bring it to an end.

 Philip II Augustus played a significant role in one of the greatest centuries of innovation in construction and education in France.
 With Paris as his capital, he had the main thoroughfares paved, built a central market, Les Halles, continued the construction begun in 1163 of Notre-Dame de Paris, constructed the first incarnation of the Louvre as a fortress, and gave a charter to the University of Paris in 1200.
 Under his guidance, Paris became the first city of teachers the medieval world knew.
-In 1224, the French poet Henry d'Andeli wrote of the great wine tasting competition that Philip II Augustus commissioned, the Battle of the Wines.
+In 1224, the French poet Henry d'Andeli wrote of the great wine-tasting competition that Philip II Augustus commissioned, the Battle of the Wines.

-Philip II fell ill in September 1222 and had a will made, but carried on with his itinerary.
-Traveling in hot weather the next summer resulted in a fever.
+Philip II fell ill in September 1222 and had a will made, but carried on with his itinerary, but travelling in hot weather the next summer resulted in a fever.
 The king recovered and felt well enough to resume his restless activity of touring his kingdom.
 The partial return of his health prompted him to travel to Paris on 13 July 1223, against the advice of his physician.
-The journey proved too much for him and he died en route the next day, in Mantes-la-Jolie, at the age of 58.
+The journey proved too much for him and he died en route the next day, in Mantes-la-Jolie, at the age of 57.
 His body was carried to Paris on a bier.
 He was interred in the Basilica of St Denis in the presence of his son and successor, Louis VIII, as well as his illegitimate son Philip I, Count of Boulogne and John of Brienne, the King of Jerusalem.